FtP question 1: Cautions and convictions

 It depends on your age at the time you received it and how much time has passed since you received it.
 Regardless of where you received it, we apply the laws applicable in England and Wales.

-A caution is protected if both bullet points apply:
+A caution is protected if either of the bullet points apply:

 A conviction is protected if all bullet points apply: